Pacific Century Premium Developments Limited Announces Annual Results For The Financial Year Ended December 31, 2023

 The issuer is solely responsible for the content of this announcement.

-About PCPD Pacific Century Premium Developments Limited ("PCPD" or the "Group", SEHK: 00432) is principally engaged in the development and management of premium-grade property and infrastructure projects as well as premium-grade property investments.
-PCCW Limited ("PCCW", SEHK: 00008) is the single largest shareholder of the Group.
+Pacific Century Premium Developments Limited ('PCPD' or the 'Group', SEHK: 00432) is principally engaged in the development and management of premium-grade property and infrastructure projects as well as premium-grade property investments.
+PCCW Limited ('PCCW', SEHK: 00008) is the single largest shareholder of the Group.

 Legal Disclaimer: